hrishikeshsathyian/tp/docs/DeveloperGuide.md

 * 7a.
 The given index is invalid.

     * 7a1.
-AddressBook shows an error message.
+HappyEverAfter shows an error message.

       Use case resumes at step 6.